WICKED WINTER 6HR ROGAINE

 - 80% refund – withdraw two weeks before event day

-- 60% refund – withdraw a week before event day
+- 60% refund – withdraw less than two weeks before event day

-- 30% refund – withdraw 4 days before event day
+- 30% refund – withdraw a week before event day

-- No refunds for cancellation 3 prior to the event
+- No refunds for cancellation made less than a week prior to the event

 MANDATORY GEAR & EVENT RULES